LukeSz03/restottawa/README.md

-A web scrapping web app for finding nearby foods that you may like.
+A web scrapping web app for finding nearby restaurants that you may like.

 Heavily utilizes Google Maps for finding the restaurants and fast food joints.